-The Woodford P-10 Special Education Program is a part of the Mountain View Cluster Special Education Program.
-This program caters for students with a diagnosed disability including Intellectual Disability (ID), Autistic Spectrum Disorder (ASD), Speech Language Impairment (SLI) and Physical Impairment (PI) and Hearing Impairment (HI).
-The SEP functions under an inclusive model, whereby students are provided with programs both in class and/or withdrawal that allows them to achieve to their full potential in the least restrictive environment.
+The Woodford P-10 Diverse Learning Program caters for all students who meet the National Consistent Collection of Data (NCCD).
+The program functions under an inclusive model, whereby students are provided with programs both in class and/or withdrawal that allows them to achieve to their full potential in the least restrictive environment.